RBEGamer/recycling_bin_notifier/README.md

 Ok now you have an API, but i tink a device to show which bin will be the next would be nice.
 So by using a ESP8266 and some mechanical parts, it notifies you at the day of an event.

+The esp8266 uses the. `/rest/get_color_events_of_the_day` API.
+The API returns a array of all bin colors they will be taken.

 ## PARTS